 Women have made huge strides towards equality in our personal and professional lives, but many of us still face external and internalized barriers to success.
 From inadequate accommodations for parents to the Glass Cliff to Imposter Syndrome, there are many obstacles on our path to social and professional equity.
 In “Lead like a Woman,” the Alice Paul Institute introduces effective leadership traits by first looking at the life of Alice Paul and the ways she succeeded and stumbled in her work.
 From there, we examine how many of the roadblocks Alice faced still promote systemic gender inequality and some of the ways we can combat that in our careers.

-This 90-minute program includes a slide presentation and facilitated discussion with the Alice Paul Institute’s Executive and Program Directors ($500).
+This 60-minute program includes a slide presentation and facilitated discussion with the Alice Paul Institute’s Executive and Program Directors.

-Please note: At this time, we are only offering our programs virtually, and the Alice Paul Institute uses Zoom as its digital hosting platform.
+Please note: The Alice Paul Institute uses Zoom as its digital hosting platform.
 If you require a presentation on your own hosting platform, please let us know when making your presentation request.
 All of our programming is proprietary information developed by the Alice Paul Institute.
 You may not record our presentations, or reproduce or share our content internally or online.